faisalmohd83/SmsHandler/README.md

 # SmsHandler
-An reusable library for sms handling for Android projects
+An reusable SMS handling library for Android projects